Grocery Store Careers: Options, Job Titles, and Descriptions

 What Is a Grocery Store?

 A grocery store is a retail establishment that sells food and other household goods.
-Grocery stores can be independent or part of corporate chains and offer a variety of products and services, including prepared foods and culturally specific ingredients.
-Supermarkets, which are generally chain stores, often have a wider selection of brand-name products and departments, like for example, a floral department or pharmacy.
+Grocery stores can be independent or part of corporate chains, and they offer a variety of products and services, including prepared foods and culturally specific ingredients.
+Supermarkets, which are generally chain stores, often have a wider selection of brand-name products and departments; for example, they may have a floral department or pharmacy.

-Whether a grocery store is large or small, independent or part of a corporate chain, it typically has some common features.
-For example, most grocery stores have departments such as:
+Whether a grocery store is large or small, or independent or part of a corporate chain, it typically has some common features.
+For example, most grocery stores have departments including the following:

 - Grocery (non-refrigerated foods)

 - Meat and seafood (sometimes separate departments)